Education

 Detail

 Growing up in Cambridge and Oxford, I was lucky to attend good schools, and have a good record of academic achievement.
-At Oxford I completed my secondary education at the Cherwell School where I was a member of the Student Council.
+In Oxford I completed my secondary education at the Cherwell School where I was a member of the Student Council and a volunteer Teaching Assistant in History.
 For my GCSEs I chose to study History, Business Studies, Drama and French.
-I got 6 A*s including all core subjects (Sciences, Maths and English) as well as History.
+I got 6 A*s including all core subjects (Sciences, Maths, and English) as well as History.

-A great enjoyment for History at GCSE encouraged me to continue studying history to A levels along with Economics and Politics.
+I enjoyed History at GCSE which encouraged me to continue studying History for my A levels along with Economics and Politics.
 With 3 As at A level I secured a place at the University of York to study History and Economics.
 In my first year I took a course on quantitative history, and began reading authors such as Braudel and E. A. Wrigley.
-I quickly developed a strong interest in the quantitative approach and areas of history such as migration, urbanization and health.
+I quickly developed a strong interest in the quantitative approach and areas of history such as demographics, migration, urbanization and health.

 In my second year of University I spent a semester studying abroad at the University of Illinois.
 The exchange was one of the best experiences of my life, as well as one of the most formative.
-I gained a lot of confidence, maturity and initiative as well as making strong friendships.
+I gained a lot of confidence, maturity and initiative as well as making lasting friendships.
 I studied Intermediate Micro-Economics, two courses in American History and an overview of American Art History.
-My grade point average was 3.75 (converted to Firsts at York).

 After returning to England I studied the reformation, writing an essay on the effects of religious migration in the Netherlands.
 I also took courses on Commodity Markets and Population Economics.
 I also achieved my best grade that year in Macro-Economics.

 In my third year I devoted most of my energy towards my dissertation, where I discussed the impact of famine for Ireland’s urban development.
-I was extremely pleased to get a First for my dissertation.
 I also studied Urban Transport History, Applied Economics and advanced Macro-Economics.
 I graduated in July of 2009 with Upper Second Class Honors (2.1).

 Between 2009 and 2011 I was employed as an associate with Grant Thornton and studied towards the ACA qualification.
 Although I decided on a change of career paths I completed exams in the areas of Accounting, Tax, Law, Assurance and Business Management.